thib76X/exerciseCompass/README.md

 # Why ccs in js?
 I prefer the js way because:
--i keep using js
+ - i keep using js
--i can not make mistake about my stylefile (take the wrong file)
+ - i can not make mistake about my stylefile (take the wrong file)

 # What are the differents points to improve according to me ?
 I have to: